Donna Rizzo, DVM

 I worked at the clinic for 6 years throughout school prior to being a doctor.
 Any of you that recall Dr. Jensen know that I learned a tremendous amount of what I do from him.
 Some days I feel school was secondary to that education!

 I am the current owner of three dogs.
-A Jack Russell Terrier named Pica, Hobo who spends most of his time sleeping in the office and a new girl from rescue named Daphne.
+A Jack Russell Terrier named Pica, Hobo who spends most of his time sleeping in the office and a new guy Luigi.
 I lost my Bella in the fall.
 MAN do I miss her...
 I also do golden retriever rescue.
 And they have filled up my house.
 Mr Hobo fell in love with me, and vice versa.
-Little Daphne has an awful illness called cushings, and I am not comfortable adopting her out, so she is mine.
+Luigi is a handful, but he is a lover.
 I have one cat that lives at the clinic named Chase.
 I live on an acreage in Huxley, just south of the clinic.
 My dogs visit the clinic daily sometimes they seem to wish they could live here.
 They live with me at my house.
 I only practice small animal medicine.
 I have also studied chiropractic care of animals.
 I only do this on small animals.

 As a veterinarian, we're in a profession in which we are always learning.
 That is honestly why I love it and can never see myself not doing it.
 Even my car accident couldn't keep me away for very long.

 Joyce has been here almost as long as me.
 And yes, she is my mother.
 However, at work I call her Joyce.
-She is not as educated as the other staff, but she will certainly take care of you.
+She is not as educated with the animals as the other staff, but she will certainly take care of you.
+You can usually find Joyce behind the front desk assisting clients.
 Sadie is her creature.

 You may see several new faces now and then, because we are a very active observer place.
 Hopefully we teach them well, and do not show them too many bad habits.
 If you see someone you want to meet, just ask we would love to introduce them!